 Mountain Escapes and Outdoor Micro-Adventures

 More residents and travellers are escaping cities for mountain destinations with cooler temperatures and outdoor activities.
 Areas such as Hatta, Jebel Hafeet and Ras Al Khaimah continue to expand hospitality options, including glamping and adventure experiences.
-The rise of short outdoor breaks is one of the most noticeable travel patterns heading into 2026.
+The rise of short outdoor breaks is one of the most noticeable travel patterns of 2026.

-What 2026 Travel Looks Like
+What Travel Trends 2026 UAE Looks Like Overall